This is Barbie's holiday season, says Mattel as toy demand surges

 The toymaker’s shares rose 6% in extended trading.

-With the COVID-19 pandemic forcing schools in many parts of the United States to hold classes online, parents have turned to playsets and games to keep children's boredom at bay, boosting toy sales at retailers such as Walmart Inc WMT.N and Target Corp TGT.N.
+With the COVID-19 pandemic forcing schools in many parts of the United States to hold classes online, parents have turned to playsets and games to keep children’s boredom at bay, boosting toy sales at retailers such as Walmart Inc and Target Corp.

 As pre-pandemic inventories run low, Mattel has had to boost shipments, leading to a 10% jump in its third quarter net sales - the biggest increase in a decade.